What are the things to taste in coffee? This post breaks down everything you want to know about tasting coffee, it's quite a long one. Let dig in!

 To fix it, just grind coarser will do the magic!
-We usually don’t mind a little bitterness in the cup, as long as there is well extracted sweetness in the cup, it’s all good!
+We usually don’t mind a little bitterness in the cup, as long as there is well-extracted sweetness in the cup, it’s all good!

-This is one of the key factors that separates between high quality and low grade coffees.
-High quality specialty grade coffees were picked only when the coffee cherries are fully ripened.
+This is one of the key factors that separates between high quality and low-grade coffees.
+High-quality specialty grade coffees were picked only when the coffee cherries are fully ripened.

 Ripe coffee cherries = sweet coffee

 The sweetness in coffee is not like drinking teh tarik kinda sweet.
-It's more like eating apple or ripe mango kind of sweetness, pretty subtle and delicate. 🍒🍑🍇🍎
+It's more like eating an apple or ripe mango kind of sweetness, pretty subtle and delicate. 🍒🍑🍇🍎

 If you eat something sweet (candy, cake etc) before drinking coffee, you probably can't taste any coffee sweetness but rather the sugar itself.